mathan1995/React-Native-Weather-App/README.md

 Starting application with these following commands below,

 ### `npm install`
-installing needed pavkages according to the project dependencies.
+installing needed packages according to the project dependencies.

 ### `npm start`
 This allow the user to start the package manager and run the application on android device or emulator as like the image shown in the below portion.